Frequently Asked Questions

 If I am interested in joining, can I come along and run a couple of times before deciding whether to join?

 Of course!
 If you are interested in joining, then please along and see if you like it (and us) first.
 We are very happy for you to run with us for a few weeks before joining.
-If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Northumbria University Sports Central.
+If you contact us so we know you are coming we can look out for you, and tell you how to gain access to the Newcastle University Sports Centre, where we are based.

 If you would like to join us you need to apply by completing an application form and paying a subscription for the current year.
 At the next committee meeting your application will need to be proposed, seconded and accepted by our Committee members.